All Products

 Important

-The log rotation solution described in this topic is not suitable for the following scenarios:
+The solution in this topic is designed as follows:

 image

-In the following example, the native sidecar mechanism is used to deploy a logrotate container (an init container configured with restartPolicy: Always).
-For ACS clusters that run Kubernetes 1.28 or earlier, you can use the ACS enhanced environment variable __IS_SIDECAR=true to mark regular containers in order to manage their lifecycle in the same way as sidecar containers.
-For more information, see Configure the startup and exit priorities of sidecar containers.
+The following example shows how to use the native sidecar mechanism to deploy a logrotate container.
+This mechanism uses an init container that is configured with restartPolicy: Always.
+For ACS clusters that run Kubernetes 1.28 or earlier, you can use the ACS-enhanced environment variable __IS_SIDECAR=true to mark a regular container as a sidecar.
+This lets you manage its lifecycle in the same way as a native sidecar container.
+For more information, see Configure the startup and shutdown order of sidecar containers.

 Important